lemunozm/message-io/README.md

 1. Add your *adapter* file in `src/adapters/<my-transport-protocol>.rs` that implements the traits that you find [here](https://docs.rs/message-io/latest/message_io/adapter/index.html).
-  It contains only 7 mandatory functions to implement (see the [template](src/adapters/template.rs)), and take little more than 150 lines implement an adapter file.
+  It contains only 7 mandatory functions to implement (see the [template](src/adapters/template.rs)), and take little more than 150 lines to implement an adapter file.

 1. Add a new field in the `Transport` enum found in [src/transport.rs](src/transport.rs) to register your new adapter.